rexresearch.com

 The unit is provided with a lead shield 20 so as to prevent harmful radiation from the quartz tube as will presently be described.

-The quartz tube 13 has mounted therein at one end a quantity of granulated copper this copper being in electrical contact with the brass cap 16 at that end of the tube and mounted within the tube and in contact with the granulated copper is a chemcial mixture which is of a powdered form and which is capable of releasing electrical energy and which becomes radioactive when subject to bombardment by ultra short wireless waves.
-Mounted in the other end of the powdered chemical mixture is a quantity of granulated zinc which is itself in contact with the brass cap on this end of the tube the arrangement being that the chemcial mixture is compressed between the granulated copper and the granulated zinc.
+The quartz tube 13 has mounted therein at one end a quantity of granulated copper this copper being in electrical contact with the brass cap 16 at that end of the tube and mounted within the tube and in contact with the granulated copper is a chemical mixture which is of powdered form and which is capable of releasing electrical energy and which becomes radioactive when subject to bombardment by ultra short wireless waves Mounted in the other end of the tube and in contact with the other end of the powdered chemical mixture is a quantity of granulated zinc which is itself in contact with the brass cap on this end of the tube the arrangement being that the chemical mixture is compressed between the granulated copper and the granulated zinc.

-Projecting outwardly from each cap 16 and electrically connected therewith is an antenna 21 each antenna 21 corresponding exactly in dimension, shape and electrical characteristics to the antenna associated with a transmitter unit which is to produce the ultra short waves aforesaid.
+Projecting outwardly from each brass cap 16 and electrically connected therewith is an antenna 21 each antenna 21 corresponding exactly in dimension, shape and electrical characteristics to the antenna associated with a transmitter unit which is to produce the ultra short waves aforesaid.

-The electromagnet 15 is conveniently carried by a centrally disposed pillar 22 which is secured to the base 10 this pillar 22 carrying at its upper end a cross-bar 23 to one end of which is attached the high frequency coil 19.
+The electro-magnet 15 is conveniently carried by a centrally disposed pillar 22 which is secured to the base 10 this pillar 22 carrying at its upper end a cross-bar 23 to one end of which is attached the high frequency coil 19.

-3 parts of 3Ca(PO3)2 + 10 CThe cartridge which consists of the tube 13 with the chemical mixture therein is preferably composed of a number of small cells built up in series.
-In other words considering the cartridge from one end to the other at the one end, and in contact with the brass cap, there would be a layer of powdered copper, then a layer of the chemical mixture, then a layer of powdered zinc, a layer of powdered copper, etc., with a layer of powdered zinc in contact with the brass cap at the other end of the cartridge.
-With a cartridge of some 45 mm long and 5 mm diameter some 14 individual cells may be included.
+The cartridge which consists of the tube 13 with the chemical mixture therein is preferably go composed of a number of small cells built up in series In other words considering the cartridge from one end to the other at the one end, and in contact with the brass cap, there would be a layer of powdered copper, then a layer of pi the chemical mixture, then a layer of powdered zinc, a layer of powdered copper etc with a layer of powdered zinc in contact with the brass cap at the other end of the cartridge.

 The current which is given off by the tube during its discharge is in the form of direct current.

-During the discharge from the tube harmful radiations are emitted in the form of gamma and alpha and beta rays and it is therefor necesary to mount the unit within a lead shield so as to prevent the harmful radiations from affecting personnel and objects in the vicinity of the unit.
-The alpha and beta rays which are emitted from the cartridge when it is in operation are controlled by the magnet.
+During the discharge from the tube harmful radiations are emitted in the form of gamma and alpha and beta rays and it is therefor necessary to mount the unit within a lead shield so as to prevent the harmful radiations from affecting personnel and objects in the vicinity of the unit The alpha and beta rays which are emitted from the cartridge when it is in operation are controlled by the magnet When the unit is connected up to some apparatus which it to be driven by power obtained from the unit it is necessary to provide suitable fuses to guard against the cartridge being short circuited during discharge thereof, or when it is fully charged, for if such a short circuit should occur the cartridge is liable to explode.

-Such form of battery has many applications, one for example, of which is the use of such batteries in marker and other buoys which are used in harbors and such like places and which could be reactivated at given intervals from a shore base central transmitting station.
+One for example, of which is the use of such batteries in marker and other buoys which are used in harbours and such like places and which 60 could be reactivated at given intervals from a shore base central transmitting station.